-Here are five pieces of advice for anyone buying a new appliance.
-As an engineer with over 30 years in the trade I give serious consideration to how easy it will be to get repaired, and to the quality of aftersales service and spare parts costs.
-I also attach great importance to the quality of service and advice you get from the retailer whilst in the process of buying – and the attitude you are likely to encounter if something goes wrong.
+Here are five pieces of advice for anyone buying a new white goods appliance.
+As an engineer with over 40 years in the trade I give serious consideration to how easy it will be to get repaired, and to the quality of aftersales service and spare parts costs.
+I also attach great importance to theread the full article..

-Here’s an environmentally friendly tip to save on fabric conditioner when tumble drying.
-If you are putting a load of washing into the washing machine and you know you will be drying it in the tumble dryer, do you still use fabric conditioner?
-We always have done, but tumble drying naturally softens the fabrics so fabric conditioner shouldn’t be required.
+If you are putting a load of laundry into the washing machine and you know you will be drying it in the tumble dryer, do you still use fabric softener?
+Did you know that you don’t need to?
+Here’s an environmentally friendly tip to save on fabric softener (conditioner) when tumble drying.
+Because tumble dryingread the full article..